mbezdek/confabularium/stories/the-residue.md

 I haven't written by hand in so long that my fingers cramped after the first paragraph.
 I kept stopping to correct words that weren't wrong, just imprecise — a habit I didn't know I still had.
 It took forty minutes to write one page.

 I'm starting this because I need something the machine can't finish for me.
 I'm not sure what that is yet.
 Maybe just the record.
 Maybe just the proof that I was here, thinking these things, in my own approximate words.
+Most of it I crossed out.
+This is what I kept.

 ---